AbhijitBiradar/HTTP-Status-Codes/README.md

-    410: “The requested resource is gone and won’t be coming back.”
+    ### HTTP Status 410 : “The requested resource is gone and won’t be coming back.”

     This is similar to a 404 “Not Found” code, except a 410 indicates that the condition is expected and permanent.